world-federation-of-advertisers/cross-media-measurement/docs/gke/kingdom-deployment.md

 ## Step 5.
 Create Kubernetes secrets.

-***(Note: this step does not use any halo code, and you don't need to do it within the cross-media-measurement repo.)***
+***(Note: this step does not use any Halo code, and you don't need to do it within the cross-media-measurement repo.)***

 The kingdom binary is configured to read certificates and config files from the